SamarZiadat/charlotte-the-decorator/README.md

 - As a First Time Visitor, I want to be able to read testimonials from past customers to determine their reputation and if they are trusted.
 - As a First Time Visitor, I want to be able to learn about the qualifications of those who will deliver the businesses' services.
 - As a First Time Visitor I want to be to view up-to-date examples of the businesses' portfolio of work.
-- As a Returning Visitor, I want to be able to contact the business to request a service or ask questions.
+- As a First Time Visitor, I want to be able to contact the business to request a service or ask questions.

 #### Returning Visitor Goals